-If you could pick your most favorite age of your life - what would that age be?
+If you could pick the most favorite age of your life – what would that age be?

 Were you five years old, barely remembering things at this point, wearing Spiderman PJs and running down the hallway screaming at the top of your lungs?
 (Oh wait, was that just me?)

 Were you six years old blowing out the candles on your Cabbage Patch Doll decorated birthday cake, hoping to get the brand new barbie doll that was all the rage at the time?
 (Yep, me again…)

 Or were you seven years old swinging on the hammock at the family campground, listening to music on your Playschool tape player?
 (Haha…definitely me!)

 Maybe you were nine years old and given permission to ride to school on your bike all by yourself?
 Well, ok maybe not by yourself, but your sister being with you doesn’t count.
 (You get the idea…these are all about me.)

 My favorite collective age as a kid has to be from the time I can actually something to about age eight.
 Everything during that time was magical.
 Lots of friends, lots of fun and lots of memories to recall, that point in my life is the most vivid for me.
 I am not sure why that is.
 And to be honest, it’s ok that I don’t know!
 HA!
 But I can say that I have a ton of memories of that time from my mom.
 She worked really hard to take our pictures lots when we were little.
 I remember so much about it yet also so little.
 The pictures are a good start though.
 And because I know my mom is actually going to read this- I want to mention that my life after age eight was not bad, just different.